 ASFA is a non-profit educational association made up of artists, publishers, collectors, and others with an interest in the science fiction and fantasy genres, providing support services for artists, publishers, fans, and literary science fiction and fantasy conventions (cons) around the globe.

 ASFA also selects the recipients of the Chesley Awards, established in 1985 by AFSA to distinguish individual works and achievements not otherwise recognized by the Hugo Awards or other literary and art awards, during a given year.

 Seattle Public Libraries

-Norwescon is excited to announce our partnership with the Seattle Public Libraries for a flash fiction writing contest!
-Jumping off from Octavia Butler’s observation that she “hid out in a big pink notebook” and made herself “a universe in it,” SPL is inviting people to enter “The Door to a Pink Universe” themselves.
-Contest details may be found at the SPL’s Door to a Pink Universe contest page.
+In 2016, Norwescon partnered with the Seattle Public Libraries for a flash fiction writing contest!
+Jumping off from Octavia Butler’s observation that she “hid out in a big pink notebook” and made herself “a universe in it,” SPL invited people to enter “The Door to a Pink Universe” themselves.
+More details may be found at the SPL’s Door to a Pink Universe contest page.